-If you keep a watchful eye on this Swiss-based Manufacture, you probably know that Girard-Perregaux tends to use different approaches when it comes to exterior styling of their expensive “Haute horlogerie” and, well, more “common” affordable collections.
+If you keep a watchful eye on this Swiss-based Manufacture, you probably know that Girard-Perregaux tends to use different approaches when it comes to the exterior styling of their expensive “Haute Horlogerie” and, well, more “common” affordable collections.

-Quite predictably, the former uses a more classic design language that changes from baroque to art deco from one sub-collection to another, while the latter (especially their gorgeous 1966 Collection) sports a more streamlined design with clean dials and long, stick-shaped hour markers.
-Well, of course, that’s just a general rule with numerous variations available with all sorts of limited edition models that the brand introduces from time to time.
+Predictably, the former uses a more classic design language that changes from baroque to art deco from one sub-collection to another, while the latter (especially their outstanding 1966 Collection of vintage-styled dressy timepieces) sports a more organic design with clean dials and long, stick-shaped hour markers.
+Well, of course, that’s just a general rule with numerous variations available with all sorts of limited-edition models that the brand introduces from time to time.

 Ticking inside this cold beauty is the watchmaker’s own Girard-Perregaux caliber 09600-series automatic movement.

-Judging by its specs (48 hours of power reserve, 31 jewels and cadence of balance of delightfully archaic 21,600 vibrations per hour), this is the same GP 9610 engine that powered the original 1966 Tourbillon Gold Bridge that was released in 2011.
-The mechanisms are assembled and decorated by hand, so quality tends to be top notch although you should realize that, being as fine mechanical device as it is, the movement needs to be properly taken care of on a regular basis by a qualified service person: it’s not a daily beater designed to, um, take regular beatings and still keep good time.
+Judging by its specs (48 hours of power reserve, 31 jewels, and cadence of the balance wheel of delightfully archaic 21,600 vibrations per hour), this is the same GP 9610 engine that powered the original 1966 Tourbillon Gold Bridge that was released in 2011.
+The mechanisms are assembled and decorated by hand, so quality tends to be top-notch although you should realize that, being as fine mechanical device as it is, the movement needs to be properly taken care of on a regular basis by a qualified service person: it’s not a daily beater designed to, um, take regular beatings and still keep good time.